 Gypsy is one of our favorite goats, and you'll recognize her face from our logo!
 She was one of the first goats we brought home, after immediately falling in love with her pretty face and bright blue eyes.
-We are lucky that she passed her pretty blue eyes on to the twins bucklings she delivered in March!
 Gypsy is a Pygmy/Nigerian Dwarf cross.